-Canada is a great country, having seen mostly peace for all of its existence, and being one of the countries whose history is almost impeccably laudable.
-Building that amazing history has partly been due to the fact that our leaders have mostly done the right thing for our country.
+Canada is a great country, having seen mostly peace for all of its existence, and being one country whose history is almost impeccably laudable.
+Building that amazing history has partly been because our leaders have mostly done the right thing for our country.
 And when the topic of good leaders come, our modern history has seen one whose name always stands out.
 Pierre Trudeau, the father of current Prime Minister Justin Trudeau has been an inspiration for an entire generation, with his wonderful period as a Prime Minister.

 Then they abducted Quebec Labour Minister Pierre Laporte on October 10; his body was discovered eight days later.